 According to OrbisResearch, the cosmetics market is expected to reach $805.61 billion globally by 2023.
 With its ability to reinvent itself using emerging technology and an array of entry price point products in its arsenal, it’s beaten the global financial crisis of 2008 and is continuing to go from strength to strength.

-In the past, the cosmetics industry has been very much a physical retail experience with sales assistants at department stores ready with samples geared towards pleasing the senses to encourage a sale.
+In the past, the cosmetics industry has been very much a physical retail experience.
+Sales assistants at department stores are ready with samples geared towards pleasing the senses of the customer.

 The in-store experience